College of Humanities & Behavioral Sciences

 - Center for Police Practice, Policy and Research

-To talk more about the Wicked Festival or to ask questions, please contact Dr. Paige Tan, Professor, Department of Political Science, Radford University at firstname.lastname@example.org.
+For more information on the Wicked Problems minor, contact Dr. Paige Tan, Professor, Political Science at email@example.com.

 Dr. Tay Keong Tan and a team of Radford students are curating a collection of online resources to teach and solve wicked problems.
 These resources are being developed for the United Nations Principles of Responsible Management Education (UN PRME) faculty working group and will benefit faculty and students all over the world.
 Dr. Tan and his team, along with Dr. Paul Hanstedt, author of the book Creating Wicked Students, are traveling to Lisbon, Portugal in September 2023 to present their work to the UN PRME group.

 Contact Dr. Tay Keong Tan, Professor, Political Science, for more information.

 Wicked Student Society at Radford University